MugilanGN/Flowchart-Generator/README.md

 This link will automatically clone the project and set it up for you.
 If you want to do it manually, you can import **github.com/MugilanGN/Flowchart-Generator** into repl.it yourself.

-From here onwards, you can edit the text file in the repl project and then run the commands from the [CLI Usage](#cli-usage) section of the README.
+From here onwards, you can edit the enter.txt file in the repl project and replace it with your own custom pseudocode.

+Once you are done, you can run the commands from the [CLI Usage](#cli-usage) section of the README in the repl.it terminal.

 ## Local Installation